DandelionSprout/adfilt/Wiki/List of tools.md

 There have been attempts at making use of the function to block ads, which has gone so-so.
 The lists have a different syntax than that of typical adblock lists, which makes conversion difficult.
 Moreover it usually cannot block all elements either, only some of them; and I haven't had much luck with finding substantial documentation on the matter.

-Lists are added to the feature by clicking on (or pasting and opening) special Javascript links that only work in Internet Explorer; and once they have been added, they can be managed through https://www.howtogeek.com/73545/avoid-being-tracked-on-the-internet-using-tracking-protection-list-in-ie9/.
+Lists are added to the feature by clicking on (or pasting and opening) special Javascript links that only work in Internet Explorer; and once they have been added, they can be managed through [the settings interface](https://www.howtogeek.com/73545/avoid-being-tracked-on-the-internet-using-tracking-protection-list-in-ie9/).

-I do not currently have IE on my PC and therefore can't test it, but the address to add the TPL version of my Norwegian adblock to Internet Explorer should be:

-<i>javascript:window.external.msAddTrackingProtectionList('https://raw.githubusercontent.com/DandelionSprout/adfilt/master/NorwegianExperimentalList%20alternate%20versions/DandelionSproutsNorskeFiltre.tpl', 'Dandelion Sprouts norske filtre - IE-versjonen')</i>

-### To-write
+For info on how to add the Norwegian TPL link to your Internet Explorer, see [here](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/NorwegianExperimentalList%20alternate%20versions/NorskeFiltreTPL-installering.html)

+# Little Snitch

+Little Snitch is [a paid program](https://www.obdev.at/products/littlesnitch/index.html) for macOS, which specialises in meticulously handling both incoming and outgoing server connections.

+# Personal Blocklist

+This is about two very closely related extensions, for [Chrome](https://chrome.google.com/webstore/detail/personal-blocklist-by-goo/nolijncfnkgaikbjbdaogikpmpbdcdef) and [Firefox](https://addons.mozilla.org/firefox/addon/personal-blocklist/) respectively, which takes care of removing websites that you don't like from Google search results.

+They can import (through plain pasting) lists of domains, and then it'll remove such search results thereafter.
+Entries can be removed or turned off individually, and a note will be shown on the bottom of the Google page if any search results on that page were blocked by the extensions.
+In contrast to adblockers, it doesn't use source files for its entries, and therefore cannot auto-update its entries either.

+# Redirector

+This is [an extension](http://einaregilsson.com/redirector/) made by the Icelandic developer Einar Egilsson.
+Although he has unfortunately stopped developing this extension, instead prioritising to make ad-financed card games for phones, it has many functions that would be impossible to replicate on any adblockers, even the advanced ones.

+While it can't do any real amounts of adblocking, it can help greatly with [utilising URL tricks](https://github.com/DandelionSprout/adfilt/blob/master/Dandelion%20Sprout-s%20Redirector%20Assistant%20List/README.md) that'd be overly convoluted or unknown to pull off otherwise.

+# Stylish

+This is an extension that aims to work with [thousands upon thousands](https://userstyles.org/) of usermade CSS scripts, which can edit background images, page widths, and a few other things.

+After I found out how to convert most Userstyles scripts to [an adblocker-supported syntax](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Dandelion%20Sprout's%20Website%20Stretcher.txt), this extension has been mostly deprecated on Adfilt.

-Non-blocker tools, Little Snitch, personal recommendations for each platform.
+## My personal recommendations for users of each platform

+• Chrome desktop, Chromium-based browsers, Edge: Nano Adblocker<br>
+• Firefox, Firefox Android, Thunderbird, Pale Moon, Basilisk Browser, other Australis-based programs, Safari macOS: uBlock Origin<br>
+• Internet Explorer 11, Steam desktop client, Windows Store apps: The paid version of Adguard<br>
+• Android (non-rooted, non-Firefox): DNS66<br>
+• Gaming consoles (e.g. Wii U): Adguard DNS in the console settings<br>
+• Android (rooted): Adguard DNS with [DNSForwarder](https://play.google.com/store/apps/details?id=com.evanhe.dnsforward)<br>
+• Windows Phone (while at home): Adguard DNS on your router<br>
+• SmartTVs and gaming consoles: No supported adblocker tools exist for them.
+Trust me, I've tried.